 • Lead change locations must be consistent in their location and centered in between each cone.

-• View penalties for more information on lead change locations.
+• View the Penalties section for more information on lead change locations.

 Scoring